Safeguards, Co-Benefits & SDGs

 Beyond "Do No Harm" and Creating Co-Benefits

 The principle of "do no harm" can evolve into "create co-benefits" or initiatives that go beyond harm prevention to deliver added value to biodiversity and communities.
-Co-benefits can include:

 Alignment to Sustainable Development Goals

-Sustainable Development Goals (or SDGs), established by the UN Development Program, provide a framework for addressing humanity's most pressing issues.
+Sustainable Development Goals (or SDGs), established by the UN Development Programarrow-up-right, provide a framework for addressing humanity's most pressing issues.
 With 17 goals spanning themes like the biosphere, society, and economy, SDGs encourage organizations to contribute meaningfully to global progress.

 Measuring Impact on SDGs